 After two years of experience as a qualified referee, you can retake the examination, with two examiners for the practical, to become a Championship Referee by achieving the higher pass mark.

 Often there is insufficient time to administer the examinations immediately after a course.
 If you have attended a course and want to try the exam, please contact a local Examining Referee, who will be delighted to work with you towards your qualification.

-Before the course, you are expected to have read the Laws and ORLAC thoroughly - and there's a self-test to help you with that.
+Before the course, you are expected to have read the Laws and ORLAC thoroughly - and the course organiser will probably send you a set of questions to help you with that.
 None of the examinations are a memory test, except that the basic principles are expected to be known.
 Have a look too at the online Laws Quiz to test and expand your knowledge.